 How Cequence Security Prevents Fake Account Creation

 Our award-winning Application Security Platform (ASP) prevents fake account creation and the resultant fraud or theft by analyzing your web, mobile and API-based application transactions with CQAI, a patented, machine learning analytics engine.
 The CQAI analysis is able to separate legitimate transactions from malicious, creating a fingerprint of known-good that can then be used for policy-based mitigation.
 Mitigation responses can be tailored to each application from outright block to customized deceptive responses that disrupt the economics of the bad actor.
-CQ Connect can also be used to share the findings with other elements in your security infrastructure, such as the fraud department.
+ASP can also be used to share the findings with other elements in your security infrastructure, such as the fraud department.
 This architectural approach eliminates the need for application instrumentation and provides you with the insight and intelligence to allow legitimate account creation while blocking automated or human-farm generated account creation.

 Watch the video below to learn more about how Cequence ASP can help you protect your organization from fake account creation and other automated threats: